bootcamp-students/template-python/README.md

 ]
 ```

 Next, add the middleware classes to listen in on server responses.
 Middleware classes hook on Django’s request/response processing.
 You can think of it as a plugin system to modify Django’s input or output.
+Make sure to put the corsheaders middleware BEFORE the already present django.CommonMiddleware.

 ```python
 MIDDLEWARE = [